Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Well.
 That was an intense bit of conversation, folks.
 I think we’ll take a break now, and we’ll be back with more of this...
 I think it’s fair to say extraordinary interview with the Great Father."

-When the microphones cut out, and the band played up, and the cameras were off…
+When the microphones cut out, and the band played up, and the cameras were off...

 "You used me," he accused, with a neutral expression.

 "Yes," Daar replied, with brutal clarity.
 "My people’s existence is on the line, an’ so is ‘yers.
 What would you do, if ‘ya walked in my pawprints?"

 "I’m glad that I’m not.
-It’s just…your reputation is for being scrupulously honest."
+It’s just... your reputation is for being scrupulously honest."

 "An’ I was.
 I told ‘ya beforehand what I was willin’ ‘ta talk about, an’ what I was gonna talk ‘bout, an’ *I did.* It were you that broached the topic in th’ first place, ‘member?
 But ‘fer what it’s worth," he offered, with a softer tone, "I wish’d the reality o’ things weren’t so dire.
 I’d rather’ve jus’ goofed off ‘fer laughs, if I coulda."